-If one of your resolutions for 2019 is to study more or improve your grades, there are a few good study habits you should adopt—and a few you should try to break.
+If one of your goals it to improve your grades, there are a few good study habits you should adopt—and a few you should try to break.

 Check out the following dos and don’ts of successful studying: